tech-writing-lab/style-guide/README.md

 ## 🤖 How these translations are created

-I tried [Co-op Translator](https://github.com/Azure/co-op-translator), but it doesn't meet the requirement for translation quality.
-In addition, I find the directory structure a bit odd (you might understand what I mean if you've used it).
-Therefore, I use other AI agents and translation tools to generate translations, mainly Gemini CLI.

-Workflow:
+The translation process consists of two stages.
+First, the English web pages must be converted and saved as Markdown files, followed by proofreading.
+In the second stage, AI tools are used to translate the English Markdown files into different languages.

+Converting English web pages into Markdown files takes more effort for two reasons:

+- When capturing a web page, you need to exclude elements and text unrelated to the main content.
+There are two main approaches:

-1. Manually convert HTML pages to Markdown files.
-Specifically, copy the original web page's content to the clipboard, then paste it into the VS Code editor via the [Markdown Paste](https://github.com/telesoho/vscode-markdown-paste-image) extension.
+  - Manually convert the HTML page to a Markdown file: copy the content of the original web page to the clipboard, then paste it into the VS Code editor using the [Markdown Paste](https://github.com/telesoho/vscode-markdown-paste-image) extension.
-2. Review and edit the markdown file if needed.
-3. Copy the markdown files from `content/en/` folder to `content/[language-code]` folder, then translate those files.
+  - Write a Python script to extract web page content and save it as Markdown: see [tools/html2md](tools/html2md).
+- Some special formatting in the original text is achieved with HTML, but Markdown has no direct equivalent.
+  For example, lists within tables and HTML description lists (`dl`, `dt`, and `dd` tags).
+Therefore, when converting to Markdown format, such tricky layouts are appropriately rewritten or omitted.

+The original Markdown files are stored in the `content/en/` directory.
+When translating into other languages, you can copy all the files under that directory to `content/[language-code]` (for example, `content/zh-tw`), and then use tools to translate these files.

 ## 🌐 Supported language codes